Crowns and Bridges

 When it comes to the creation of bridges and crowns, Dr. Loftus takes a very methodical approach.
 Working closely with talented dental technicians, Dr. Loftus will make sure that each crown or bridge is made to very exact specifications so that the final result is ideal for the individual.
 Our team will also help patients decide which types of materials work best for one’s goals, budget, and unique needs.

-To learn more about dental crowns and bridges, or schedule an appointment for a checkup or consultation, call our Dallas family dentistry practice at your convenience.
+To learn more about dental crowns and bridges, or schedule an appointment for a checkup or consultation, call our North Dallas family dentistry practice at your convenience.